 How many places on the planet are still pristine?
-One of them is the primaeval forest of Fraktou in Drama.
-Listed as a natural monument since 1980, it is the most important of the three remaining primaeval forests in Europe and the second largest in area.
+One of them is the primeval forest of Fraktou in Drama.
+Listed as a natural monument since 1980, it is the most important of the three remaining primeval forests in Europe and the second-largest in area.

 The Pyrgos-Petroussa Gorge

-In this corner of Northern Greece, you’ll take a majestic walk in the shade of two sheer rock faces.
-The gorge starts at the village of Pyrgos and unfurls to where the slopes of Mt Falakro become practically vertical.
+In this corner of northern Greece, you’ll take a majestic walk in the shade of two sheer rock faces.
+The gorge starts at the village of Pyrgos and unfurls to where the slopes of Mt Falakro (Bald) appear become practically vertical.
 It meanders some 12km between high rocks and dense flora and is a refuge for a wealth of wildlife species.
 An amazing experience.

 - Karantere, a living monument